 Disability insurance (DI) ensures you continue to receive an income if a serious illness or injury leaves you unable to perform your job.
 There are various types of policies available, including group coverage offered through some employers, or coverage you buy on your own from an insurance company or agent.
+Visit Policygenius to get a quick overview of policies and providers.
 In either case, DI typically pays you anywhere from 60% to 80% of your income for a set period of time.

 Imagine you were injured in a car accident and couldn’t work for a month, a year, or several years.
 What would the loss of income mean to you and your family?
 At best (say, if you have a working spouse), you’ll probably need to cut back on your spending and make some adjustments to your lifestyle.
 For the longer term, you might have trouble saving for things like retirement or your children’s education.